harunalbayrak/go-bist-app/README.md

 - Gorm

 # Done
+- Telegram entegration was completed.
+- Scheduler was added.
 - Docker compose file was written for MySQL and Adminer.
 - Environment file was written.
 - Dockerfile was written for the application.